-- 103.(1) A member of the Police Service may - (a) stop any person who is leaving a cargo area in an airport that is part of a prohibited area or restricted area and inspect any goods carried by that person; - (b) stop and search any vehicle or aircraft which is leaving any cargo area and inspect the vehicle or aircraft and any goods carried on or in it; and
+- 100.(1) A member of the Police Service may - (a) stop any person who is leaving a cargo area in an airport that is part of a prohibited area or restricted area and inspect any goods carried by that person; - (b) stop and search any vehicle or aircraft which is leaving any cargo area and inspect the vehicle or aircraft and any goods carried on or in it; and - (c) detain in the area - (i) any goods for which there is not produced an official document signed by the appropriate authority authorizing their removal from that area; and - (ii) any vehicle or aircraft so long as there are on or in it goods liable to detention under this paragraph.

-- (c) detain in the area - (i) any goods for which there is not produced a document authorizing their removal from the area signed by a person authorized in that behalf; and - (ii) any vehicle or aircraft so long as there are on or in it goods liable to detention under this paragraph. - (2) In this section, "cargo area" means an area which appears to be used wholly or mainly for the storage or handling of cargo, whether as a prohibited area, restricted area or otherwise.
+(2) In this section, "cargo area" means an area which appears to be used wholly or mainly for the storage or handling of cargo, whether as a prohibited area, restricted area or otherwise.